Celebrity Big Brother (British TV series) series 5: Carole Malone

 Carole Malone is an English journalist and television presenter, who writes a column for the Sunday Mirror newspaper.
 She also presented the Sky One programme Guilty! from 1997 to 1999 and appeared as a regular panellist on The Wright Stuff.
 She entered the house on Day 1 and became the second housemate to be evicted on Day 10.

 Cleo Rocos

 Cleo Rocos is a Brazil-born actress, who co-starred alongside comedian Kenny Everett in The Kenny Everett Television Show.
 She entered the house on Day 1.
 She became the fifth housemate to be evicted on Day 24.

 Danielle Lloyd

 Danielle Lloyd is an English glamour model, who had her Miss Great Britain title revoked after appearing in the December 2006 edition of Playboy magazine.
-She entered the house on Day 1.
+At the time of her appearance on the show Lloyd was dating English footballer Teddy Sheringham, she entered the house on Day 1.
 During her time in the house, Lloyd was accused of alleged racist behaviour towards her fellow housemate Shilpa.
 She finished in fifth place on Day 26.